 Steam is now on ChromeOS – can your Chromebook run it?

-Steam Alpha for Chromebooks is here, but can you run it?
+The Steam beta for Chromebooks is here, but can you run it?

-The alpha version of Steam for ChromeOS is now available.
-You can finally play games from Valve’s storefront if you’ve got a compatible Chromebook.
+Steam for ChromeOS is now available in beta form.
+You can finally play games from Valve’s storefront with a compatible Chromebook.

-It’s the “early days” for the feature, according to John Maletis, a ChromeOS VP; but we’re excited.
-Finally, all PC users can use Steam.
+It’s the “early days” for Steam on ChromeOS, according to John Maletis, a ChromeOS VP, but the feature is still very welcome.

 Which Chromebooks support Steam?